eclipse-archived/ceylon-lang.org/blog/2012-10-29-ceylon-m4-analytical-engine.md

 * support for JavaScript compilation and execution,
 * module import completion,
-* a repository vew,
+* the brand new Ceylon Repository Explorer view,
-* support for Maven repositories,
+* support for Maven repositories, and
-* more than 70 features and bug fixes.
+* more than 30 other improvements and bug fixes.

 Ceylon IDE M4 requires Java 7.
 Users of Ceylon IDE on Mac OS should install [Eclipse Juno](http://eclipse.org/juno/).
 Users on other